AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 #### Terminal and Python Shell

-Now regardless of your Operating Sytem, you can run Python directly in your **Terminal** using the following command
+Now regardless of your Operating Sytem, you can run **Python** directly in your Terminal using the following command.

 ```python
 python3